-1 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+&lt;sup>2 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: (a) no alternative solution available; (b) imperative reasons of overriding public interest for the plan/programme/project to proceed; and (c) adequate compensatory measures in place.